dstroot/blog-next/_posts/2021-08-12-culture-measure-what-you-treasure.md

 Wellness encompasses the mental and physical health of employees.
 Not only does wellness lead to happier and more productive employees but this metric also has an important ripple effect.
 According to [a study in Health Affairs](http://content.healthaffairs.org/content/29/2/304.full), medical costs and absentee costs fall about $3.27 and $2.73 respectively for every dollar spent on wellness programs.

-However, this metric is _not_ about reducing healthcare costs (athough it may be an outcome) - it is about making sure employees know the company cares about them and is helping them with their personal wellness journey.
+However, this metric is _not_ about reducing healthcare costs (although it may be an outcome) - it is about making sure employees know the company cares about them and is helping them with their personal wellness journey.
 This journey can take many forms, both physical and spiritual.
 It also means the company accepts them for who they are, so it touches on diversity and inclusion for all employees.

 Since we are social animals, wellness also stems from feeling connected - a sense of social connectedness to the organization.